 Most of the general symptoms are fatigue, unexplained weight loss, fever, or swollen lymph nodes.
 If there is something wrong with the lungs, then you may notice a dry cough that does not go away, chest pain, wheezing, and shortness of breath.
 Skin symptoms may be evident through growths under the skin, red rash, lesions on the nose, cheeks, or ears, and areas that may appear darker or lighter in color.
 Sarcoidosis can also affect the eyes.
 You may notice eye pain, sensitivity to light, redness, or blurred vision.
 Lastly, there are also many heart problems that are associated to sarcoidosis.
 You may experience chest pain, shortness of breath, fatigue, fainting, irregular heartbeats, or swelling.

-There is not one true cause of sarcoidosis.
-Some people have certain triggers in which your immune system will react in this way.
+There is no one true cause of sarcoidosis.
+Some people have certain triggers in which their immune system will react in this way.
 If you are between the ages of 20-40, you are more at risk to develop this disease.
 Women are more susceptible than men.
 African-Americans are also at a higher risk than white Americans.
 If this disease runs in your family, then you are also at a higher risk.

-In most cases, there is no lasting effect with sarcoidosis and most people may not even realize that they have this disease.
+In most cases, there is no lasting effect of sarcoidosis and most people may not even realize that they have this disease.
 In some cases, there are various long-term problems that may occur.
 If pulmonary sarcoidosis goes untreated, then there may be permanent lung scarring which will make it very difficult to breathe.
 Sarcoidosis can also lead to cataracts or glaucoma in your eyes, and in some cases, inflammation in your eyes can eventually lead to blindness.
 Sarcoidosis also affects how your body handles calcium, which means that you could have kidney failure.
-Granulomas in your heart can lead to abnormal heart beats and various other heart problems, which will sometimes lead to death.
+Granulomas in your heart can lead to abnormal heartbeats and various other heart problems, which will sometimes lead to death.
 In very rare cases, some people will have problems with their nervous systems when the granulomas form on the brain or spinal cord.

 As previously mentioned, in some cases, sarcoidosis is diagnosed when you go in for a chest x-ray for another reason.
 This is because symptoms may take longer to develop and is very difficult to diagnose.
 In some cases, it may be diagnosed as something else.
 To begin the diagnosis, your physician will perform a basic physical exam and will check for any skin lesions that may be of importance.
 It is also important that your physician listen to your heart and lungs and check for any swelling.
 There are also many tests that your physician may recommend to properly diagnose this disease.